webexone/webexone.github.io/_pages/Admin_flow_Experience.md

 ---

-# 2.7 Flow Error Handling
+# Part 5: Flow Error Handling
 The error handling feature tries to deal all kinds of errors during the flow execution.
 Due to the nature of errors, it could be divided into two levels: the activity error and the global error[Global Error Handler].

 1. On the activity level, error paths are designed to handle specific problematic situations and it gives the flow designer more freedom on how to properly handle these scenarios